KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Schema modelling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The very first step for a multi-dimensional analysis is to identify essential information describing the process/event under analysis and to consider how it is stored and organized in the database.
+The very first step for a multi-dimensional analysis is to identify the essential information to describe the process/event under analysis and to consider how it is stored and organized in the database.
 On the basis of these two elements, a mapping process should be performed to create the multi-dimensional model.

 .. hint::